 Step 8: Starting with the mesh bag closest to the furcation body, remove the tape and mesh to expose the first set of three folded legs (Figure 10).
-If applicable, unfold the legs from around the bend control device.
+Unfold the legs from around the bend control device.

 Repeat this step on the middle mesh bag, and then conclude by removing the end mesh bag.